 Real Estate Keywords SEO Spreadsheet

 Increase Traffic by 3073.47%

 People have said that SEO is dead.
-I think the people who say that really mean to say “SEO is very competitive, and therefore I quit.”
-While it’s true that ranking on the search engines takes much more effort, time, and skills than it once did, it’s still a powerful source of income for many of us.
+I think the people who say that mean to say, “SEO is very competitive, and therefore I quit.”
+While it’s true that ranking on search engines takes much more effort, time, and skills than it once did, it’s still a powerful source of income for many of us.

 For those who just want the step-by-step process, scroll to the bottom of the page.